HCDigitalScholarship/ds-cookbook/https_with_certbot.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 (A)gree/(C)ancel: a
 ```
-We are already signed up for the mailing list and highly recommend that you support this import and work however you choose to do so.
+We are already signed up for the mailing list and highly recommend that you support this important work however you choose to do so.
 ```
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 Would you be willing to share your email address with the Electronic Frontier